serge567/ESP32-GPS/README.md

 This code is based on
 https://iotdesignpro.com/projects/nodemcu-esp8266-gps-module-interfacing-to-display-latitude-and-longitude

 Refer to there for details.
-Deference is wiring and ESP32S hardware serial port connected to GPS6MV2 insted of ESP32S software serial port.
+Deference is wiring and ESP32S hardware serial port insted of software serial port connected to GPS module GPS6MV2.